2025 Essential Vet Visits for Happy Dogs

 If your dog ingests something toxic, contact your vet immediately.
 The ASPCA Animal Poison Control Center (APCC) is also an incredibly valuable resource.
 Keep their number handy: (888) 426-4435.
 Time is of the essence in these situations.

 It’s important to know that inducing vomiting isn’t always the right response and can sometimes cause more harm, especially with caustic substances or sharp objects.
 Never induce vomiting unless specifically instructed to do so by a veterinary professional.
 Keep a list of common household toxins handy, including chocolate, xylitol (artificial sweetener), grapes and raisins, onions and garlic, and various plants.
+When in doubt, call for expert advice.

 Question 4: How can I tell if my dog is in pain?